-A simple case of dependent risks (i.e. dependent latent times $T_1, \ldots, T_k$ ) occur in the case when a potential component failure at some time $T_1$ may be avoided by a preventive maintenance (PM) at time $T_2$ (see [9], [4], [21]).
-The assumption that $T_1$ and $T_2$ are independent is clearly unreasonable in this application, since the maintenance crew is likely to have some information regarding the component's state during operation.
-This insight is used to perform maintenance with the aim of avoiding component failures.
-Thus we are faced with a case of dependent competing risks between the variables $T_1$ and $T_2$ .
-Note that the observable result is the pair (T, C), rather than the latent times $T_1$ and $T_2$ .
-The latter are, however, the times of primary interest.
-For example, knowing the distribution of $T_1$ , which is the true failure time distribution, could be the basis for maintenance optimization.
-However, as will be discussed later, in a competing risks case the marginal distributions of the $T_j$ are not identifiable from observation of (T, C) alone, unless specific assumptions are made on the dependence between $T_1$ and $T_2$ .
+A simple case of dependent risks (i.e. dependent latent times T_1, \ldots, T_k) occur in the case when a potential component failure at some time T_1 may be avoided by a preventive maintenance (PM) at time T_2 (see [9], [4], [21]).
+The assumption that T_1 and T_2 are independent is clearly unreasonable in this application, since the maintenance crew is likely to have some information regarding the component's state during operation, and this insight is used to perform maintenance with the aim of avoiding component failures.
+Thus we are faced with a case of dependent competing risks between the variables T_1 and T_2 .
+Note that the observable result is the pair (T, C), rather than the latent times T_1 and T_2 themselves which are usually the times of primary interest.
+For example, knowing the distribution of T_1 , the true failure time distribution, could be the basis for maintenance optimization.
+However, as will be discussed later, in a competing risks case the marginal distributions of the T_j are not identifiable from observation of (T, C) alone, unless specific assumptions are made on the dependence between T_1 and T_2 .